The beautiful Waterfalls of South Iceland; Seljalandsfoss, Skógafoss & Gljúfrabúi and many more Waterfalls

 Svartifoss waterfall

-To reach the waterfalls on the south coast, you can rent a car in Reykjavík and spend a lovely day visiting the waterfalls.
+To reach the waterfalls on the south coast, you can rent a car in Reykjavík and spend a lovely day or days visiting them.

 Regína at the Katla ice cave in South-Iceland